 Board of Directors and Staff

-Susan Keller.
-M.A.
+Susan Keller M.A.
 Library and Information Science; M.A.
 Management.
-Executive Director/Principal Planner, Community Network for Appropriate Technologies, 1978 to present; Author, Journey to Life’s End: A Traveler’s Guide; Steering Committee Member, Sonoma Health Access Coalition 2006-2008; Member, CA Coalition for Compassionate Care 2000-present; Consumer Representative, California statewide POLST Task Force 2008 – present; Board Chair, Sonoma County Conservation Council/Environmental Center of Sonoma County, 2005 – present; Member, Bioethics Committee, Kaiser Permanente Santa Rosa Medical Center 2004 – 2011; Member, Sonoma County Health Action Primary Care Work Group 2009 – 2011; UCSF Clinical Instructor, Santa Rosa Family Medicine Residency Program 2010 – 2015.
+Executive Director/Principal Planner, Community Network for Appropriate Technologies, 1978 to present; Author, Journey to Life’s End: A Traveler’s Guide; Steering Committee Member, Sonoma Health Access Coalition 2006-2008; Member, CA Coalition for Compassionate Care 2000-present; Consumer Representative, California statewide POLST Task Force 2008 – 2016; Board Chair, Sonoma County Conservation Council/Environmental Center of Sonoma County, 2005 – present; Member, Bioethics Committee, Kaiser Permanente Santa Rosa Medical Center 2004 – 2011; Member, Sonoma County Health Action Primary Care Work Group 2009 – 2011; UCSF Clinical Instructor, Santa Rosa Family Medicine Residency Program 2010 – 2015.
 Steering Committee Member, My Care My Plan Speak Up Sonoma County 2015 – 2017.
 Planner/Facilitator, Behavioral Health Advance Care Planning/Palliative Care Integration Program 2015- present.
 Individual Award Recipient, 2017 Compassionate Care Leadership Award, 10th Annual California Palliative Care Summit, recognizing Susan’s work as “a leader in end of life and palliative care in California.”

 Board of Directors